Mostly nonuniformly sectional expanding systems: Proof of the main statements

 Next we present two examples of non-sectional hyperbolic attractors which are MNUSE.

-\begin{example}[Geometric Lorenz-like attractor with non-hyperbolic periodic orbit] We start with a one-dimensional Lorenz-like transformation with two expanding fixed repellers at the boundary of the interval, which is an adaptation of the ``intermittent'' Manneville map into a local homeomorphism of the circle; see~\cite{ManPom80}.
-We consider $I=[-1,1]$ and the map $f:I\to I$ (see the left hand side of Figure~\ref{fig:L1drep}) given by
+\begin{example}[Geometric Lorenz-like attractor with non-hyperbolic periodic orbit] We construct a geometric Lorenz flow in such a way to obtain, as the quotient over the stable leaves of the Poincar\'e first return map to the global cross-section of a vector field $G_0$, the following adaptation of the ``intermittent'' Manneville~\cite{ManPom80}. map into a local homeomorphism of the circle; see Figure~\ref{fig:L1drep}: consider $I=[-1,1]$ and the map $f:I\to I$

-Then we perform the geometric Lorenz construction in such a way to obtain this map as the quotient over the stable leaves of the Poincar\'e first return map to the global cross-section of a vector field $G_0$; see the right hand side of Figure~\ref{fig:L1drep}.